 PE therapies fall into three categories: behavioral, medical and combinations of the two.
 Behavioral therapy involves instruction, often with a partner, in mental and physical methods that help control and delay ejaculation.
 There are a number of medications which reduce or prevent PE.
 Selective serotonin re-uptake inhibitors have been shown in clinical trials to have such effects.
 The generic names of these drugs are fluoxetine, paroxetine and sertraline but they are probably better known by their trade names: Prozac or Sarafem, Paxil and Zoloft.

-The non-selective serotonin re-uptake inhibitor clomipramine (Anafranil) has also been shown to have an effect on PE.
+The non-selective serotonin re-uptake inhibitor clomipramine (Anafranil), an anti-depressant, has also been shown to have an effect on PE.
 The advantage these agents have is that they have been in use for a number of years and their side effects are well known.
 Primary side-effects observed in some patients receiving the drugs for other disorders are mild headache, nausea, sweating and dizziness.
 It should be noted that these drugs are usually used at lower dosages when treating PE.
 This minimizes side effects.